daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 When you look at an interface, the right type can tell you at first sight which values are valid.
 When you read the code, you understand straight away what `Version::http_1_1` means, as opposed to 11.

-Moreover, think at the general case: if I had to handle versions 1.13 and 11.3, using the current mapping, how can I differentiate them?
+Moreover, think at the general case: if I had to handle versions 1.13 and 11.3, how can I differentiate them using the current mapping?
 At minimum, there will be some ambiguity in the usage.

-The author wrote that introducing the enum was gratuitously adding identifiers and that he wants to keep the library simple, without over-engineering.
-The reality is that using an enum is not gratuitous, it's useful, and by using an `int` instead of an `enum` is not keeping simple the library, but more complex and error-prone for the users.
+The author wrote that introducing the enum was "gratuitously adding identifiers" and that he wants to keep the library simple, without over-engineering.
+The reality is that using an enum is not gratuitous, it's useful, and by using an `int` instead of an `enum` he's not keeping simple the library, but more complex and error-prone for the users.
 C'mon, it's not much work using the `enum`, it doesn't even add any overhead.
 Instead, you can also remove the runtime assert with the version check here and there: of course, when you have *labels* instead of *int*s, the checks are moved from run-time to compile-time.
 Isn't this the first rule we learn with C++?